 - Preheat oven to 350F.

 - Using an electric mixer on medium speed, beat eggs and sugar until pale and fluffy about 5 minutes.
+Add in olive oil and mix well.

 - In a medium bowl, whisk together the flours, cocoa powder, baking powder, baking soda, salt, cardamom and cinnamon.